Philanthropy during COVID-19 in Brazil

 Candid and the Center for Disaster Philanthropy (CDP) released a new report, Philanthropy and COVID-19: Examining giving in 2021, in May 2022 that details COVID-19-related philanthropic funding in 2021.
 To understand how the pandemic impacted the philanthropic sector and civil society organizations around the world, we reached out to local experts who shared their observations and experiences over the past two years.
-The following case study from Brazil reveals how the social sector responded and adapted to the challenges and opportunities created by COVID-19.
+The following case study from on COVID-19 in Brazil reveals how the social sector responded and adapted to the challenges and opportunities created by the pandemic.

 Brazil’s culture of giving and philanthropy has been growing since the 1980s.
 The COVID-19 pandemic accelerated this development, as Brazilian philanthropy mobilized to support civil society organizations, projects, and individuals in the face of crisis—providing more direct funding than ever before.
 According to a donation monitor, the number of funded social initiatives fighting the impacts of the pandemic rose to unprecedented numbers, totaling over US$1.3 billion by the summer of 2020.

 Candid spoke with staff from three different organizations—Associação Brasileira de Captadores de Recursos (ABCR), Grupo de Institutos, Fundações e Empresas (GIFE), and the Institute for the Development of Social Investment (IDIS)—to gain a better understanding of the systemic changes taking place in Brazilian philanthropy, stimulated by the pandemic.

 The social sector in Brazil is locally referred to as the “private social investment” sector and it consists of over 815,000 nonprofit organizations, as well as institutional donors.
 On the donor side, it is dominated by corporate investors who largely execute their own projects rather than administer grants.
 Community foundations, family foundations, and other private foundations make up a smaller portion of the sector.